endani/laravel-mix-boilerplate/readme.md

-# Base to work with SASS, ES6 and much more.
+# Base to work with Laravel Mix, SASS and ES6.
 [Laravel Mix](https://github.com/JeffreyWay/laravel-mix) allows us to work with these technologies and many more in a simple way and with practically no configuration.

 ### Requirements